 His experience in developing and presenting training programs in environmental compliance and occupational safety for small businesses led to the establishment of two certificate programs in the field, and later, the founding of CSU in 1993.

 To fill the void of formal online degree programs for safety and environmental managers, two bachelor’s degree programs were developed in the areas of occupational safety and health and environmental management.
-In 1996, online programs beyond the safety and environmental career fields were developed and included business administration, computer science, criminal justice administration and health administration.
+In 1996, online programs beyond the safety and environmental career fields were developed and included business administration, computer science, criminal justice administration and health care administration.

-Achieving accreditation had been a goal for CSU since its inception and that goal became a reality on Jan.
-15, 2001, when the Distance Education and Training Council granted national accreditation to CSU.
+Achieving accreditation had been a university goal since its inception, and that goal became a reality on Jan.
+15, 2001, when the Distance Education and Training Council granted institutional accreditation to CSU.

 In 2006, CSU continued to grow and was reaccredited by the Distance Education and Training Council.
-CSU was also honored by being selected among the first group of colleges and universities to be accepted into the Air Force Academic Institution Portal and into the U.S. Army’s Centralized Tuition Assistance Management (CTAM) program, GoArmyEd.
+CSU was also honored by being selected among the first group of colleges and universities to be accepted into the Air Force Academic Institution Portal, and into the U.S. Army’s Centralized Tuition Assistance Management (CTAM) program, ArmyIgnitED (formerly GoArmyEd).

 In 2008, CSU received approval by the U.S. Department of Education to offer Federal Student Aid.
 In the same year, CSU broke ground on its Orange Beach campus, which opened in 2009.

 In 2011, CSU’s MBA program became the first distance learning program to be accredited by the Vietnam Ministry of Education and Training.

 In 2012, the corporate structure of the organization was changed to introduce Columbia Southern Education Group (CSEG).
 In 2014, CSU was named one of the Best Companies to Work for in Alabama by Business Alabama magazine.